Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Experiments

+This hints that, when learning from a stream of data, striving to provide full supervision is not as essential as it might be expected: differently from the offline scenario, a greater amount of labels might not produce a proportionate profit due to \textit{catastrophic forgetting}.
+In this respect, our experiments suggest that pairing few labeled examples with semi-supervised techniques represents a more efficient paradigm to achieve satisfying performance.

-In its unsupervised mining loss term $\mathcal{L}_\mathtt{UM}$, CCIC takes examples of previous tasks in the memory buffer as negatives (\textit{Across-Task Mining}) and requires their representations to be pushed away from current data.
-Alternatively, we could choose the negatives from the current task (\textit{Within-Task Mining}), with the aim of using $\mathcal{L}_\mathtt{UM}$ to further reinforce the learned classification boundaries.
-Another possible choice could be not to inject any task-specific prior in the mining process and let it freely choose a negative example from either the memory or the current batch (\textit{Task-Agnostic Mining}).
-We compare these three approaches in Tab.~\ref{tab:minings}.
-As can be observed, \textit{Task-Agnostic Mining} leads to a small but consistent decrease in performance, while using $\mathcal{L}_\mathtt{UM}$ across tasks proves to be the most rewarding strategy.
+\minispace \textbf{Unsupervised Mining in CCIC.} In its unsupervised mining loss term $\mathcal{L}_\mathtt{UM}$, CCIC takes examples of previous tasks in the memory buffer as negatives (\textit{Across-Task Mining}) and requires their representations to be pushed away from current data.
+In Tab.~\ref{tab:minings}, we compare this design choice with two alternative strategies: \textit{i)} \textit{Within-Task Mining}, where we let the model choose the negatives from the current task only; and \textit{ii)} \textit{Task-Agnostic Mining}, where the model can freely pick a negative example from either the memory or the current batch without any task-specific prior.
+As can be observed, Task-Agnostic Mining and Within-Task Mining lead to a small but consistent decrease in performance, while $\mathcal{L}_\mathtt{UM}$ proves to be the most rewarding strategy.